Free guide to morning sickness and hyperemesis gravidarum care

 The right bars with the dots show the resultant redox balance

 As you can see, the oxidant load (TOS) shown in the middle bars is the same for women with and without HG.
-Thus, the oxidative stress itself isn’t the problem (remember from my post about morning sickness that this oxidative stress is part of how the pregnant immune system functions differently, and for those in my practitioner program, you remember redox states are responsible for epigenetic programming and the differentiation of stem cells into unique tissues in pregnancy).
+Thus, the oxidative stress itself isn’t the problem (remember from my original post about morning sickness that this oxidative stress is part of how the pregnant immune system functions differently, and for those in my practitioner program, you remember redox states are responsible for epigenetic programming and the differentiation of stem cells into unique tissues in pregnancy).

 The thing that is different between these groups of women is the decreased antioxidant activity3.